euank/unsharex/README.md

 ## unsharex

+### Status

+Currently this is identical to the upstream unshare command.
+It does not implement additional functionality yet.

+The code's being refactored first.

+### Why?

 unsharex (unshare eXtended) is a modified version of the util-linux "unshare" utility.

 This version of unshare exists for two reasons: